 - The popular bootcamp General Assembly offers full-time, part-time, and 1-day courses on tech topics like UX design and digital marketing.
 Their program includes 1-on-1 mentoring, hands-on projects, 19,000+ hiring partners, and a 91.4% job placement rate.
 They offer an income share agreement (ISA) so students can pay after they land a job.
 Read more about General Assembly in our review.

 - Another well-known bootcamp with on-campus learning options is BrainStation.
 They have courses in digital marketing, UX/UI design, and other topics.
 Similarly, allWomen Academy has courses in those topics but it is only for women.

 - Students seeking a remote, self-paced bootcamp can check out GrowthX Academy.
 Their 8-week bootcamp covers digital marketing, business development, product management, and UX design.
-Or consider Pepperdine Graziadio Bootcamps, which has part-time digital marketing courses.
+Or consider Pepperdine Graziadio Bootcamps, SDSU Bootcamp, GreenFig, Highway Education, Loyola University Digital Skills Bootcamp, and Kellogg Executive Education, which have part-time digital marketing courses.

 - People looking for accredited university courses can check out edX.
 Their huge online learning platform hosts thousands of marketing and UX design courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.

 - Similarly, Coursera has thousands of online courses in a huge variety of tech topics, including digital marketing and sales.
 Like Miami Ad School, they often collaborate with universities and top tech companies like Google to design their curriculum.